Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Data Analysis

 \subsubsection{Data sets fit jointly}

-Once the decorrelation parameters for each data set are determined by analyzing them separately, we then use those decorrelation parameters to perform a joint fit across all three data sets.
+Once the input vectors associated with each data set are determined by analyzing them separately, we then use those input vectors to perform a joint fit across all three data sets.
+To construct this white light curve, we only use those data that correspond to wavelengths common to all data sets.
+In the case of the LHS 1140b white light curve we use data from 610 to 950 nm, where all three data sets have measured fluxes (as can be seen in Figure~\ref{fig:spectrabinned}.
 The raw, decorrelated, and time-binned white light curves are shown in Figure~\ref{fig:whitelightcurve}.
+We achieve an rms of 145 ppm when binning the fitted joint white light curves to 3-minute time bins and an rms of 77 ppm when binning to 10-minute time bins.
+The parameters we use or derive from the joint white light-curve fit are presented in Table~\ref{tab:whitelcvalues}, along with their priors.

+We note that it is not technically correct to assume the same limb-darkening values for the LDSS3C and IMACS data sets, since these two instruments do not produce the same spectral energy distribution.
+However, this difference is not likely to affect the times of midtransit derived from the white light-curve fit, which is the only parameter we take from the white light-curve fit and use in the wavelength-binned fits.

-The parameters we use or derive from the joint white light curve fit are presented in Table~\ref{tab:whitelcvalues}, along with their priors.
-We compare our results to those of \citet{Ment2019} and find them to be in agreement.
-The \citet{Ment2019} analysis included high cadence (2 second integrations) \textit{Spitzer} data, we adopt the period $P$, inclination $i$, and semi-major axis $a/R_s$ derived from that work as the fixed parameters in the wavelength-binned light curve analysis.
+The \citet{Ment2019} analysis included high-cadence (2 s integrations) Spitzer data.
+We adopt the period $P$, inclination $i$, and semi-major axis $a/R_s$ derived from that work as fixed parameters in the white-light and wavelength-binned light-curve analysis.

 We then bin the light curves into 20 nm bins.
 We analyze the three data sets jointly in each wavelength bin, but the wavelength bins are independently analyzed from each other.
 We fix the orbital parameters that are common to all wavelength bins to their fitted values or literature values.
-We show the parameters fit in each wavelength bin graphically in Figure~\ref{fig:parameters}.
+In Figure 6 we compare independently fit wavelength-binned transit depths to those that are jointly fit.
+We also compare GP versus linear fitting methods.
+It is apparent that the GP fit produces larger error bars, as it should, but also more scatter in transit depths.
+This could be due to the fact that we used a minimal number of input vectors in the GP fit in order to reduce computation time.